hgao62/finance_etl_training/README.md

    Listening at: http://0.0.0.0:8080
    <img alt="stock financial" src="./docs/compose.png" width="1000">

-8. create fire wall rules by following below
-   Firewall Configuration: Ensure that your VM’s firewall rules allow inbound traffic on port 8089.
+8. (Optional, come back on this step if step 9 below doesn't work) create fire wall rules by following below Firewall Configuration: Ensure that your VM’s firewall rules allow inbound traffic on port 8089.

 You can verify this in the Google Cloud Console under VPC Network > Firewall:

 Look for a rule that allows traffic on port 8080.
 If there’s no rule, create one:
 Go to VPC Network > Firewall Rules.
 Click Create Firewall Rule.
 Set the following:
 Name: allow-airflow-8080.
 Targets: All instances in the network or specify your instance.
 Source IP ranges: 0.0.0.0/0 (to allow access from anywhere).
 Protocols and ports: Select TCP and specify port 8080.

    <img alt="stock financial" src="./docs/image-15.png" width="1000">